Cinema of Denmark: 1950s to 1970s

 A large stream of family comedies ("Lystspil") and class-conscious folk comedies ("folkekomedier") were produced from the 1950s to late 1970s/early 1980s.
 Here a lot of Danish stars were born, such as Dirch Passer, Ove Sprogøe and director Erik Balling.
-Important films of this period include De røde heste (1950), Far til fire (1953), Kispus (1956, first Danish film in colour), Støv på hjernen (1961), Sommer i Tyrol (1964), Passer passer piger (1965), the Olsen-banden-series (1968-1981) and Erik Balling's classic TV-sitcom Huset på Christianshavn (1970-1977).
+Important films of this period include De røde heste (1950), Far til fire (1953), Kispus (1956, first Danish film in colour), Støv på hjernen (1961), Sommer i Tyrol (1964), Passer passer piger (1965), SS Martha (1967), the Olsen-banden-series (1968–1981) and Erik Balling's classic TV-sitcom Huset på Christianshavn (1970–1977).

-In the sixties, Danish cinema became gradually more erotic, with films such as Halløj i himmelsengen (Erik Balling, 1965), Sytten (Annelise Meinecke, 1965), Jeg - en kvinde (Mac Ahlberg, 1965) and Uden en trævl (Annelise Meinecke, 1968), several of which made a huge international impression.
+In the sixties, Danish cinema became gradually more erotic, with films such as Halløj i himmelsengen (Erik Balling, 1965), Sytten (Annelise Meinecke, 1965), Jeg – en kvinde (Mac Ahlberg, 1965) and Uden en trævl (Annelise Meinecke, 1968), several of which made a huge international impression.
 As a natural progression, in 1969 Denmark became the first country to completely legalize pornography.
 In the 1970s, a large percentage of all Danish films were sexually oriented, and many mainstream-features with mainstream-actors included sequences with either softcore- or hardcore-pornography, most notably Mazurka på sengekanten (John Hilbard, 1970) and I Jomfruens tegn (Finn Karlsson, 1973) along with their many respective sequels, forming the eight Bedside-films and six Zodiac-films.

 In 1972, the Danish Film Institute (DFI) was founded to provide state subsidies for hand-picked films.
 It allocated public funding for feature films based on their artistic merit rather than commercial appeal—with an emphasis on those films which expressed Danish culture and identity.
 The DFI reinvigorated the financial viability of the sagging Danish film industry, but later was criticized for becoming too conservative and nationalistic in defining which films represented Danish identity.
 In one example, Lars von Trier's 1984 debut feature The Element of Crime struggled to receive funds because it was radically different from the typical Danish film—and, yet, received international acclaim upon release.
 In response, the Ministry of Culture in 1989 vastly broadened the DFI's definition of "Danish film" to include any work which contributed to Danish film culture.
 This allowed state funding of films with greater global appeal and helped foster the international success of a new wave of Danish filmmakers.

-With La' os være (“Let us be”) (Ernst Johansen & Lasse Nielsen, 1975), independent producer Steen Herdel launched a wave of successful teenage-dramas, including Måske ku' vi (“Maybe we could”) (Morten Arnfred, 1976), Du er ikke alene ("You Are Not Alone") (Ernst Johansen & Lasse Nielsen, 1978), Mig og Charly (“Me and Charly”) (Morten Arnfred & Henning Kristiansen, 1978) and Vil du se min smukke navle? (“Do you want to see my beautiful bellybutton?”)
+With La' os være ("Let us be") (Ernst Johansen & Lasse Nielsen, 1975), independent producer Steen Herdel launched a wave of successful teenage-dramas, including Måske ku' vi ("Maybe we could") (Morten Arnfred, 1976), Du er ikke alene ("You Are Not Alone") (Ernst Johansen & Lasse Nielsen, 1978), Mig og Charly ("Me and Charly") (Morten Arnfred & Henning Kristiansen, 1978) and Vil du se min smukke navle? ("Do you want to see my beautiful bellybutton?")
 (Søren Kragh-Jacobsen, 1978), all produced by Steen Herdel.

-A notable TV-series, Matador, ran from 1978 to 1982, and has remained a national favourite.
+A notable TV series, Matador, ran from 1978 to 1982, and has remained a national favourite.
 It was directed by Erik Balling.